adasomg/the-missing-clojure-intro/README.md

 ```

-Without exiting the repl let's make some changes to `main.clj`:
+Without exiting the REPL let's make some changes to `main.clj`:
 ```clojure
 (ns main)